mesfind/bioinfo-python/index.md

 ### Getting Started
 To get started with installing Python, follow the directions given in the [Python section of the course Software page](https://eeob-biodata.github.io/EEOB-BCB-546X/software#python).
 In addition to installing Python on your own computer, you will also need to download the data files used in the tutorials.
-Deatils for doing this are found in the [Setup](setup/) page.
+Details for doing this are found in the [Setup](setup/) page.

 ### Format